Contact

 “A violinist’s violinist.
 It’s difficult to imagine a more complete violinist than Ilya Gringolts.
 And even harder to imagine a more perfect performance than the one he gave of Max Bruch’s Violin Concerto in G major, scaled down to fit the Australian Chamber Orchestra.”

-Limelight Magazine, Steve Moffatt, 08/02/2023
+LIMELIGHT MAGAZINE, Steve Moffatt, 08/02/2023

 From the opening track onwards, elegant playing launches a programme rich in charm from Ilya Gringolts and the Finnish Baroque Orchestra, all on sparkling form.